Tuesday, November 29, 2016

 I guess the reason I get ticked over folklore forecasts is because the folklorists I know always predict the winter’s going to really suck.

-Listen, all winters suck to some degree, but there’s no point in rubbing it in.
+Listen, all winters suck to some degree.
+There’s no point in rubbing it in.

 You never hear your typical folklorist predicting anything rosy.

-They never say, you know, the thickness of the fur on my dog’s butt means it’ll snow on Christmas Eve and that’s pretty much it.
+They never say, you know, the thickness of my dog’s butt fur means it’ll snow on Christmas Eve and that’s pretty much it.
 There will be a few days in January when golf will be a challenge, but this winter’s gonna be pretty cool.
 And I mean that in karmic sense.”

 I’d like to see what they’d say if a wooly bugger told them — actually told them — “Psst, buddy, you know that climate change thingie?
 It’s real.
 The problem is there is way too much hot air — and most of it’s coming from your mouth!”

 Here’s how I feel about winter:

 If the winters of ’10 with its punishing snows and ’14 with its below freezing temperatures through April didn’t kill me, nothing will.
 Do even a little better than either of those soul-devouring monsters and I’ll be singin’ in the slush.

 Let’s all understand the modern forecasts are pretty good and accurate for about four days.
 After that it’s a crap shoot.